aws/aws-connected-device-framework/source/packages/services/events-processor/docs/design.md

 # NOTIFICATIONS: Design

-The CDF Notifications service is comprised of 2 micro-services:  the CDF Events Processor, and the CDF Events Alerts.
+The CDF Notifications module is comprised of 2 micro-services:  the CDF Events Processor, and the CDF Events Alerts.

 ## High Level Architecture